drizzle-lang/drizzle/docs/syntax/control.md

 - `break`
 - `continue`

-Before we go into the details, we first need to discuss what Sapphire treats as truthy and falsey.
+Before we go into the details, we first need to discuss what Drizzle treats as truthy and falsey.

 ## Truthy / Falsey